Bloyd123/jewelry-dashborad/docs/ui/overlay/Quick-Reference.md

 - [ ] Use Modal for forms (auto-adapts mobile)
 - [ ] Use ConfirmDialog for confirmations
 - [ ] Use Sheet for mobile filters
+- [ ] Use FilterSheet for quick filter implementation
 - [ ] Test on mobile devices
 - [ ] Use i18n keys for all text
 - [ ] Show loading states